-While in the Adirondacks, you might want to conquer Gothic Mountain, which requires cables to summit.
-This full day hike will reward you with 360 degree views and the pride in conquering not one, but four 46ers!
+While in the Adirondacks, you might want to conquer Gothic Mountain, which requires cables to the summit.
+This full-day hike will reward you with 360-degree views and the pride in conquering not one, but four 46ers!
 Sounds epic to me!

 Best Hikes on the East Coast in New Hampshire